MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SalesAdvanced/how-to-create-blanket-sales-orders.md

 -   After the sales order has been created for the total quantity of a blanket order line, no other sales order can be created for the same line.
 Users are prevented from entering a quantity in the **Qty. to Ship** field.
 If, however, additional quantities need to be added to a blanket order, the value in the **Quantity** field can be increased and additional orders can then be created.

--   The invoiced blanket sales order remains in the system until it is deleted, either by deleting individual blanket orders or by running the **\($ B\_291 Delete Invoiced Blanket Sales Orders $\)** batch job.
+-   The invoiced blanket sales order remains in the system until it is deleted, either by deleting individual blanket orders or by running the **Delete Invoiced Blanket Sales Orders** batch job.

 -   If a customer is also recorded as a contact in the Marketing application area, and if you have specified an interaction template code for blanket sales order in the **Marketing Setup** window, an interaction is recorded in the Interaction Log Entry table when you select **Print** to print the blanket sales order.